zhangyihome/code-push-cli/cli/README.md

 ### Description parameter

 This provides an optional "change log" for the deployment.
 The value is simply roundtripped to the client so that when the update is detected, your app can choose to display it to the end-user (e.g. via a "What's new?" dialog).
-This string accepts control characters such as `\n` and `\t` so that you can include whitespace formatting into your descriptions for improved readability.
+This string accepts control characters such as `\n` and `\t` so that you can include whitespace formatting within your descriptions for improved readability.

 *NOTE: This parameter can be set using either "--description" or "-desc"*

 ### Mandatory parameter

 This specifies whether the update should be considered mandatory or not (e.g. it includes a critical security fix).
-The value is roundtripped to the client, who can decide if and how they would like to enforce it.
+This attribute is simply roundtripped to the client, who can then decide if and how they would like to enforce it.

 *NOTE: This parameter is simply a "flag", and therefore, it's absence indicates that the release is optional, and it's presence indicates that it's mandatory.
 You can provide a value to it (e.g. `--mandatory true`), however, simply specifying `--mandatory` is sufficient for marking a release as mandatory.*